 MSFHR KT publications

 MSFHR’s team of KT specialists work to advance the science and practice of KT, and give BC health researchers the tools they need to increase the impact of their research.
-This includes running training workshops, presenting at conferences, and publishing peer-reviewed papers.
+This includes running training workshops, presenting at conferences, and publishing peer-reviewed papers and book chapters.

 - Core knowledge translation competencies: a scoping review